pantamit2003/Data-Visualization-Supermarket-/README.md

 3. Visualization: Created visualizations using Matplotlib to visualize trends, distributions, and relationships in the movie data.
 4. Feature Engineering: Utilized Pandas to transform data, including splitting the release date into month, year, and country for better analysis.
 5. Insights Generation: Combined Pandas, NumPy, and Matplotlib to derive actionable insights and present findings effectively.
-# Question
-1. What types of technology products are contributing most to maximum profits?
-2. How does the unit price range of 0-1000 impact profit compared to the ranges of 3000-4000 and 7000?
-3. Why is the central region experiencing higher sales compared to the south region?
-4. What strategies could be implemented to improve sales in the south region based on these findings?
-5. What factors contribute to the central region generating maximum profits?
-6. How can the profitability of the south region be increased?
-7. What makes the "Small box" product have the highest sales distribution at 34.8%?
-8. How does the sales distribution of "Wrap bag" compare to other product types, and why is it at 2%?
-9. What insights can be gained from the sales distribution percentages across different product types?
-10. Are there any specific product categories driving the high sales distribution in the central region?
-11. How can marketing strategies be adjusted to improve sales in the south region?
-12. What recommendations can be made based on the sales and profit trends observed in the analysis?